tridentiot/z-way-docker/README.md

 This Docker container will run the latest Z-Way - the Smart Home controller software by Trident IoT.

-## Getting Started
+## Getting running the container

-1. Clone this repository to your local machine:

     ```sh
+    docker build --platform linux/amd64 -t z-way-docker:latest .
+    docker run -it -p 8083 -v /data:/data --device /dev/ttyUSB0:/dev/ttyUSB0 --platform linux/amd64 z-way-docker:latest /opt/z-way-server/run.sh
+    ```

+Use `linux/armhf` instead of `linux/amd64` for Raspberry Pi (Armhf) platforms.

+Change `/dev/ttyUSB0` to `/dev/ttyAMA0` in the line above and in `Apps > Active Apps > Z-Wave Network Access > Serial port` if you are using an UART shield connected to Raspberry Pi UART pins.

+All your files will be stored in the /data folder of your host.

+## Building the container yourself

+    ```sh
     git clone https://github.com/tridentiot/z-way-docker.git
     cd z-way-docker
     ```

-2. Check which ports your Z-Wave and Zigbee interfaces are on:
+## Setting up ports for your Z-Wave and Zigbee interfaces

     - **Linux**: